LMS Route: Coventry Loop Line

 boxes.

 Working at Morris Sidings.
-Trains must not be allowed to
+Trains must not be allowed

-points for through movements along the up goods line and clip and relock the
+the points for through movements along the up goods line and clip and relock

 Gosford Green

-Gosford Green Goods yard was located off the Binley Road in the
+Gosford Green Goods yard was located off the Binley Road in

-T41 working on Tuesday & Thursday only calling at the Morris Siding and
+the T41 working on Tuesday & Thursday only calling at the Morris Siding and

 Gosford Green.

 Method of working.
-A train must not pass the 'Stop' board
+A train must not pass the 'Stop'

-through the crossover connecting the yard shunting neck with the down goods
+in either direction through the crossover connecting the yard shunting neck

-line.
+with the down goods line.
 Such movements must be made via the up goods line.
-Departing trains must

-be formed on the down goods line and incoming trains split on the up goods
+Departing trains must be formed on the down goods line and incoming trains

 On arrival of an up train at Gosford Green, The Guard must